AdobeDocs/marketo.pt-BR/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/tabs-in-the-msi-panel/interesting-moments/interesting-moments-overview.md

    ![](assets/image2014-9-23-16-3a30-3a33.png)

-1. Defina o texto que deseja que sua equipe de vendas veja.
+1. Defina o texto que deseja que a equipe de vendas veja.

    ![](assets/image2014-9-23-16-3a30-3a53.png)